-The Board maintains risk appetite statements and limits that inform decision making, reflecting the entity's business model and are compatible with Group-wide risk appetite and limits.
+The Board maintains a risk appetite statement with limits that inform decision making, reflect the entity's business model and are compatible with Group-wide risk appetite and limits.
 The Risk Management Function is involved at an appropriate early stage in all material decisions.